-You must keep sufficient cleared funds in your account to cover your cheque, direct debit and electronic transactions.
-If you do not, we can dishonour the transaction and charge dishonour fees: see the Fees and Charges and Transaction Limits brochure.
+You must keep sufficient cleared funds in your account to cover your direct debit.
+If you do not, we can reject the direct debit and charge a rejection fee: see the Fees and Charges and Transaction Limits brochure.

 Alternatively, we can honour the transaction and overdraw your account.
 We will charge you: